hasura/graphql-engine/manual/migration-v0_15/hasura-cli.rst

 If you were using ``hasuractl`` before, you have to update to the new ``hasura`` CLI tool.

-For this you have to delete your old ``hasuractl``, and then install the new ``hasura`` CLI tool.
+For this, you have to delete your old ``hasuractl``, and then install the new ``hasura`` CLI tool.

 Step 1: Remove old hasuractl